antonfirsov/docs/2017/07-Jul/fsharp/fsharp-for-csharp.md

 Because F# is a .NET language, it shares the same primitive types that C# does: `string`, `int`, etc.  It also has .NET objects, and supports the four main pillars of object-oriented programming.
 F# also has two primary types not found in C#: [Records](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/records) and [Discriminated Unions](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/discriminated-unions).
 There are some examples of these above, but we'll explain them a bit further here.

 [Records](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/records) are a named, ordered grouping of values which have equality baked in.
+And by equality, we mean in the most literal sense.
+There is no need to distinguish between reference equality or some custom definition of value equality between two objects.
+Records are values, and values have equality.
 They are Product Types for the category theorists out there.
 They have a number of uses, but one of the most obvious ones is a replacement for POCO or POJO classes.

 ```fsharp
 open System